Recommended Child Restraints

 Convertible child safety seats are also rated for use from birth.
 Some will accommodate a child up to around 6 months of age rearward facing whilst others are rated to around 12 months of age rearward facing.
 Once the child has reached the maximum limit for the rearward facing mode the seat can then be turned forward facing until around 4 years of age.

-All convertible seats sold by RAA Shops are rated to 12 months rearward facing as research shows that best practice is to keep children rearward facing to around this age.
+All convertible seats sold by RAA are rated to 12 months rearward facing as research shows that best practice is to keep children rearward facing to around this age.

 More information on convertible child safety seats can be found here.